CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'
 ```

+## Downloading Sonatype Nexus Registry

+Sonatype ships Nexus as two different versions: an OSS (Opensource) release and as a Pro release for which Sonatype provides support.

+To download the OSS release, find the download link here:

 ## Deploying Sonatype Nexus Registry as Virtual Machine

 ## Deploying Sonatype Nexus Registry as a Container on Kubernetes